Or put in a more optimistic way, the other steps are really easy!

-What you do in this step is pretty much the same thing that you do in step 1 and 2.
+What you do in step 4 is pretty much the same thing that you do in step 1 and 2.
 But here you have one hand tied behind your back.
 You have only two sides you can turn, and halfway through the step you can't even do many of those moves, since they would destroy what you already built in the step.

 You have a choice of two ways to expand, either leaving the red or the white layer for last.
 In the examples we will leave red, expanding with the white-green-orange and white-blue-orange corners and the white-blue, white-green and white-orange edges.
-We will have 12 of the 20 pieces solved after this.

 It's best for the beginner to think of this step as two separate steps, 4a and 4b.